votingworks/arlo/README.md

 - `ARLO_AUDITADMIN_AUTH0_BASE_URL`, `ARLO_AUDITADMIN_AUTH0_CLIENT_ID`, `ARLO_AUDITADMIN_AUTH0_CLIENT_SECRET`: base url, client id, and client secret for the auth0 app used for audit admins.
 - `ARLO_JURISDICTIONADMIN_AUTH0_BASE_URL`, `ARLO_JURISDICTIONADMIN_AUTH0_CLIENT_ID`, `ARLO_JURISDICTIONADMIN_AUTH0_CLIENT_SECRET`: base url, client id, and client secret for the auth0 app used for jurisdiction admins.

+Rather than manually config the environment, you can also run the setup script discussed below.

 ### Creating Organizations and Administrators

 Organizations are, for example, the State of